Aterxx/Blooket-Hack/README.md

 Some of the bookmarks have names that arent understandable in any fucking language as for some reason I thought my teachers would care but they don't.
 Just try the bookmarks for yourself and if you want then rename them to something an alien could atleast understand.

+# Version 1 is bad
+Don't install it unless I messed something up in V2, and if so let me know on discord Aterx#4365

 # How to install
 Download Blooket-Hack-blook.zip (for v2+ click on the blue text at the top of the release), send it to google drive, then go to https://zip.softgateon.net/?m=UnZip_Viewer&state=%7B%22ids%22:%5B%221-RVQkfNTeteUgd2659mIsm7mQW7Nj1pn%22%5D,%22action%22:%22open%22,%22resourceKeys%22:%7B%7D%7D